 Aging Presents Healthcare Challenges

-As my grandmother Mary said, “it’s no good to get old.”The combination of chronic health conditions and low literacy places older adults at risk of receiving poor medical care.
+As my grandmother, Mary said, “it’s no good to get old.”The combination of chronic health conditions and low literacy places older adults at risk of receiving poor medical care.
 Low health literacy results in a variety of challenges affecting quality care for older adults.

 These include locating health services like physicians, therapists, medical offices, labs, and diagnostic testing locations.
-Review of documents and completion of forms are an ongoing part of receiving medical care.
-Many older adults are unable to understand information in the forms; meaning that forms are signed out of the desire to receive medical care with little understanding of the agreements made.
+Review of documents and completion of forms is an ongoing part of receiving medical care.
+Many older adults are unable to understand the information in the forms; meaning that forms are signed out of the desire to receive medical care with little understanding of the agreements made.
 Others have macular degeneration or glaucoma and are unable to read the forms.

 The ability to report and share medical history with a physician or other medical provider may be difficult resulting in poor management of chronic disease.
-Asking questions about a diagnosis or the reason for being prescribed a medication is a common fear of older adults who are embarrassed to ask healthcare questions.
-Understanding and following directions on prescription labels results in unnecessary hospitalizations because many older adults do not take medications as prescribed.
+Asking questions about a diagnosis or the reason for being prescribed medication is a common fear of older adults who are embarrassed to ask healthcare questions.
+Understanding and following directions on prescription labels result in unnecessary hospitalizations because many older adults do not take medications as prescribed.
 Many simply do not have prescriptions filled.

 Older adults with dementia or Alzheimer’s who arrive at the emergency room unaccompanied are unable to report why they were sent to the emergency room.
 Many are unable to report pain.

 Unless an advocate familiar with the health history of the older adult is present or available by telephone, necessary care may not be received.
 The act of being hospitalized for an older adult with dementia or Alzheimer’s may be traumatic because of being alone in a strange place.
 Testing for obvious concerns occurs and the older adult is quickly returned home.